Prairie Marksman: History

 The Prairie Marksman began on August 10, 1980, as a joint venture between Amtrak and the state of Illinois.
 Eschewing the Rock Island route, the Prairie Marksman used the old GM&O line between Chicago and Chenoa, Illinois, and then traveled west over the Toledo, Peoria & Western to East Peoria.
 The name was derived from a TP&W freight train which once operated over that route between Webster, Illinois and Keokuk, Iowa.

 The Prairie Marksman was intended as a one-year pilot project.
 However, the train only attracted 65 passengers per day, not even half of the 150 per day needed to justify making it permanent.
+Amtrak added service to Eureka, Illinois on July 25, 1981.
 Amid losses of $120,000, Illinois withdrew its support for the train, and the Prairie Marksman made its last run on October 4, 1981.